-From the table it can be seen that the measured performance is within the required values for all requirements for this monitoring period.
+From the table it can be seen that the measured performance is within the required values for most requirements.
+The exception is the SIS continuity, which is below the threshold for this quarter.
+That is due to one long unplanned outage in Q1 2018 causing the continuity to fall below the required performance threshold.